-Calibrachoa are usually easiest to grow in containers because if the roots are kept too wet can lead to root rot diseases.
+Calibrachoa are usually easiest to grow in containers.
+If the roots are kept too wet it can lead to root rot diseases.
 In containers, allow the top of the soil to dry before watering again.
 If your plant is wilting even though the soil is still damp you likely have a root rot problem.

 The plants are low-maintenance with no deadheading needed.
-They will do best if fertilized in a regular basis.
+They will do best if fertilized on a regular basis.
 Calibrachoa can be sensitive to both high and low pH.
 If your plants have been growing for a while and then begin to look a bit tired and not so good there are several things to try.
 If the foliage is yellow there are two possible causes.
 If you haven't been fertilizing regularly they could simply be hungry and in need of fertilizer.
-Feed them using a well-balanced (look for something with an n-p-k ration near 20-10-20) water soluble fertilizer.
-If you have been fertilizing regularly with a well-balanced fertilizer and the foliage is still turning yellow it is probably because the pH range in your soil has gotten a bit high or low.
+Feed them using a well-balanced (look for something with an n-p-k ratio near 24-12-17) water soluble fertilizer.
+If you have been fertilizing regularly with a well-balanced fertilizer and the foliage is still turning yellow, it is probably because the pH range in your soil has gotten a bit high or low.
 The most common impact of this is that Iron can no longer be taken up by the plant, even if it is available in the soil.

 As the season goes on the plants can sometimes just start to look open and not as good.
 This can happen even if they are being watered and fertilized correctly.
 Fortunately this is very simple to fix.
 Grab a sharp pair of scissors or pruning shears and give the plants an all over trim.
 This will cause them to branch out more and should stimulate new growth and flowering, especially if you fertilize right after trimming them back.
 Just like your hair looks a lot better after a trim, your plants often will too.
-You will sacrifice flowers for a few days, but the plants should come back flowering more than ever shortly.
+You will sacrifice flowers for a few days, but the plants should shortly come back flowering more than ever.
 I will usually give my Superbells a trim back in late July or early August.
-Should your plants have a few unruly stems that are longer than everything else or sticking our oddly, you can trim these stems back at anytime.
+Should your plants have a few unruly stems that are longer than everything else or sticking our oddly, you can trim these stems back at any time.
 Calibrachoa are very forgiving when it comes to trimming.

 An application of fertilizer or compost on garden beds and regular fertilization of plants in pots will help ensure the best possible performance.Superbells® Double Ruby Calibrachoa hybrid 'USCAL83901' Can 4,591, US Utility US7,786,342